obiba/agate-doc/web-user-guide/applications.rst

+.. _applications_management:

 Applications Management
 =======================

-An application is an external system that can use agate as a central authentication system.
+An application is an external system that can use Agate as a central authentication system.
 Once an application is registered in agate, it can use its credentials (name and key) to connect with agate.
 See also :ref:`domain-application` domain documentation.

+When Agate delegates the authentication to an external :ref:`oidc_realm` or when using OAuth2 service (see :ref:`oauth`), the redirect URI must be set so that Agate performs the redirect to a known application after successful authentication.
+Wildcard ``*`` can be used in this configured redirect URI.

 The application pages are: the list of applications page and application view and edit pages.